 Pilotage changes once night falls and requires more advanced skippering skills.
 So how can you make sure you, your boat and passengers have an incident-free return home once darkness has descended?

-“But at night even experienced boaters can lose their bearings if there’s extra traffic and lots of lights on the water, transits and markers ashore have become difficult to spot, the visibility’s changed or you haven’t checked what the tide is doing.
+“But at night even experienced boaters can lose their bearings if there are extra traffic and lots of lights on the water, transits and markers ashore have become difficult to spot, the visibility’s changed or you haven’t checked what the tide is doing.

 “Being able to navigate in these circumstances to avoid collisions with static objects or other vessels, running aground or risking injury to anyone aboard takes daytime pilotage skills up a level.
 But being prepared and having confidence in your skills means you can enjoy being out later and make much more of your summer boating.”